smartemission/smartemission/docs/platform/architecture.rst

 Components from the Smart Emission Data Platform as described in the architecture above are deployed using Docker.
-Docker is a common computing container technology also used extensively within FIWARE.
+Docker is a common computing container technology also used extensively within Dutch Kadaster.
 By using Docker we can create reusable high-level components, “Containers”, that can be built and run within multiple contexts.
 Figure 4 sketches the Docker deployment.
 The entities denote Docker Containers, the arrows linking.
 Like in Object Oriented Design there are still various strategies and patterns to follow with Docker.